12 Best Cash Back Apps (Make Free Money)

 How do cash back apps work?

-You might be wondering why services like Ibotta, Rakuten, Paribus and the like will give you money and offer you deals.
+You might be wondering why services like Ibotta and Rakuten give you money and offer you deals.
 It’s quite simple: companies and brands pay these services to send customers to them.
 From these fees, a percentage is given back to people like you and me.

 Let’s face it, money can be a motivating factor.
 If you are going to buy a $100 digital camera, would you rather pay $100 and be done with it, or find a way to earn a 4% cash back and get a discount simply by having a Cash Back Button installed in your browser?